Candy Darling: Career

-Darling went on to appear in other independent films, including Silent Night, Bloody Night, Wynn Chamberlain's Brand X, and a co-starring role in Some of My Best Friends Are...
-She appeared in Klute with Jane Fonda and Lady Liberty with Sophia Loren.
-In 1971, she went to Vienna to make two films with director Werner Schroeter: The Death of Maria Malibran, and another film that was never released.
-Darling's attempt at breaking into mainstream movies, by campaigning for the leading role in Myra Breckinridge (1970), led to rejection and bitterness.
+Darling's attempt at breaking into mainstream movies by campaigning for the leading role in Myra Breckinridge (1970) led to rejection and bitterness.
+She had roles in other independent films, including Wynn Chamberlain's Brand X (1970), Some of My Best Friends Are...
+(1971), and Silent Night, Bloody Night (1972).
+She also appeared in mainstream films such as Klute (1970) with Jane Fonda and Lady Liberty (1971) with Sophia Loren.
+In 1971, she went to Vienna to make two films with director Werner Schroeter: The Death of Maria Malibran and another film that was never released.

-Her theatre credits include two Jackie Curtis plays, Glamour, Glory and Gold (1967) and Vain Victory: The Vicissitudes of the Damned (1971).
-Vain Victory was directed by Curtis at La MaMa Experimental Theatre Club in May/June 1971, and featured many other performers from Warhol's Factory, including Curtis, Ondine, Tally Brown, Mario Montez, Samuel Adams Green, Mary Woronov, Francesco Scavullo, Jay Johnson (twin brother of Jed Johnson), Holly Woodlawn, Steina and Woody Vasulka, Eric Emerson, and Warhol himself.
+Darling appeared in Vain Victory: The Vicissitudes of the Damned (1971) directed by Curtis at La MaMa Experimental Theatre Club in May/June 1971.
+The production featured many other performers from Warhol's Factory, including Curtis, Ondine, Tally Brown, Mario Montez, Samuel Adams Green, Mary Woronov, Francesco Scavullo, Jay Johnson, Holly Woodlawn, Steina and Woody Vasulka, Eric Emerson, and Warhol himself.

-Darling was in the original 1972 production of Tennessee Williams' play Small Craft Warnings, cast at Williams' request.
+Darling appeared in the original 1972 production of Tennessee Williams' play Small Craft Warnings, cast at Williams' request.
 She starred in the 1973 revival of The White Whore and the Bit Player, a 1964 play by Tom Eyen, at La MaMa Experimental Theatre Club.
-The production was bilingual, called The White Whore and the Bit Player/La Estrelle y La Monja, and directed by Manuel Martin Jr. Darling's character, a Hollywood actress known only as "the Whore", was based on Marilyn Monroe.
-She performed in the English version opposite Hortensia Colorado, and the Spanish version was performed by Magaly Alabau and Graciela Mas.
+The production was bilingual and was directed by Manuel Martin Jr. Darling's character, a Hollywood actress known only as "the Whore", was based on Marilyn Monroe.
+She performed in the English version of the play opposite Hortensia Colorado; in the Spanish version of the play, "the Whore" was portrayed by Magaly Alabau and Graciela Mas.
 As a review of the play stated, "With her teased platinum hair and practiced pouts, Miss Darling looks like her character and resolutely keeps her acting little-girl-lost.
 The role-playing aspect works to her advantage.
 She could, after all, be a male lunatic pretending to be the White Whore."

 Illness and death

 Darling died of lymphoma on March 21, 1974, aged 29, at the Columbus Hospital division of the Cabrini Health Care Center.
-In a letter written on her deathbed and intended for Warhol and his followers, Darling wrote, "Unfortunately before my death I had no desire left for life ...
+In a letter written on her deathbed and intended for her friends at the Factory, including Warhol, Darling wrote, "Unfortunately before my death I had no desire left for life ...
 I am just so bored by everything.
 You might say bored to death.
 Did you know I couldn't last.
 I always knew it.
 I wish I could meet you all again."

-Her funeral, held at the Frank E. Campbell Funeral Chapel, was attended by huge crowds.
-Julie Newmar read the eulogy.
-Darling's birth name was never spoken by the minister or any of the eulogizers.
+Her funeral, held at the Frank E. Campbell Funeral Chapel, was attended by many admirers.
+Warhol did not attend, but he paid for the funeral service.
+R. Couri Hay and Julie Newmar read the eulogies.
+Darling's birth name was never spoken by the minister or any of the eulogizers, but her family still thought of her as "Jimmy."
 Faith Dane played a piano piece, and Gloria Swanson saluted Darling's coffin.

-Darling was cremated, and her ashes were interred by Jeremiah Newton in the Cherry Valley Cemetery in Cherry Valley, New York, a village at the foot of the Catskill Mountains.
+Darling was cremated.
+Her ashes were interred by Jeremiah Newton in the Cherry Valley Cemetery in Cherry Valley, New York, a village at the foot of the Catskill Mountains.